BalaSowntharya8000/Game-Analytics-Unlocking-Tennis-Data-with-SportRadar-API/README.md

 # Game Analytics: **Unlocking Tennis Data with SportRadar API**

 ## Project Overview
-The **SportRadar Event Explorer** project aims to create a **comprehensive solution** for **managing, visualizing, and analyzing** tennis competition data **extracted from the Sportradar API.** The application **parses JSON data, stores structured information** in a **relational database,** and provides **interactive insights** into **tournaments, competition hierarchies,** and **event details.** It is tailored for **sports enthusiasts, analysts, and organizations** to better **understand competition structures and trends** while exploring detailed event-specific information.
+The SportRadar Event Explorer project aims to develop a comprehensive solution for managing, visualizing, and analyzing sports competition data extracted from the Sportradar API.
+The application will parse JSON data, store structured information in a relational database, and provide intuitive insights into tournaments, competition hierarchies, and event details.
+This project is designed to assist sports enthusiasts, analysts, and organizations in understanding competition structures and trends while exploring detailed event-specific information interactively.

 #### Skills Acquired

-**Python Scripting:** Automated extraction, transformation, and loading (ETL) of sports data.
+- **Python Scripting:** Automated extraction, transformation, and loading (ETL) of sports data.

-**Data Collection via API Integration:** Seamless interaction with the Sportradar API for real-time data collection.
+- **Data Collection via API Integration:** Seamless interaction with the Sportradar API for real-time data collection.

-**Data Management Using SQL:** Designing and managing relational databases.
+- **Data Management Using SQL:** Designing and managing relational databases.

-**Streamlit:** Creating dynamic dashboards and visual analytics for user interaction.
+- **Streamlit:** Creating dynamic dashboards and visual analytics for user interaction.

 #### Domain
 **Sports/Data Analytics**

 #### Business Use Cases

-**Event Exploration:** Enable users to navigate through competition hierarchies (e.g., ATP Vienna events).
+- **Event Exploration:** Enable users to navigate through competition hierarchies (e.g., ATP Vienna events).

-**Trend Analysis:** Visualize the distribution of events by type, gender, and competition level.
+- **Trend Analysis:** Visualize the distribution of events by type, gender, and competition level.

-**Performance Insights:** Analyze player participation across singles and doubles events.
+- **Performance Insights:** Analyze player participation across singles and doubles events.

-**Decision Support:** Offer data-driven insights to event organizers or sports bodies for resource allocation.
+- **Decision Support:** Offer data-driven insights to event organizers or sports bodies for resource allocation.

 #### Project Setup in VS Code